Why you should use page titles and meta descriptions

 In this video you will learn how to properly design snippets and how to create your page titles and meta descriptions for an optimal ranking.
 If you’re new to SEO, this is a wonderful guide to optimizing your website.

 What should page titles for Google SEO optimization look like?

 Most users on the net use the page titles to search on Google.
 They therefore have a decisive impact on click rates.
 If you have correctly defined your page title, you can be sure that this will lead to increased traffic and more visitors to your page.

-– Use short page titles because Google automatically shortens page titles that are too long.
+– Use short page titles, as Google will automatically shorten page titles that are too long.

-– Include the content of your offers as precisely as possible in the page titles.
+– Include the content of your offers in the page title as precisely as possible.

 – Do not use unclear terms.